ipfs/ipfs-blog/src/_blog/break-on-through-gateways-part-1.md

 They allow you to use the HTTP protocol – which almost every programming language is capable of – to request data by its CID from the IPFS network.

-You request content from an IPFS gateway by passing a CID in the HTTP request.
+You request data from an IPFS gateway by passing a CID in the HTTP request.
 Since CIDs are a hash of specific data, if the data is provided by a node on the network and accessible by the gateway, the gateway can get that specific data from the network no matter where it sits.

 In its simplest form, a gateway is an IPFS node that also accepts HTTP requests for CIDs in addition to speaking the IPFS protocol to participate in the peer-to-peer network.
 Most IPFS implementations can also work as a gateway.